oceanmodeling/fabm-oxypom/doc/joss/paper.md

 \end{eqnarray}

 Aggregation rate is a mortality term for phytoplankton [@Maerz2009].
 As in OxyPOM, all rates in DiaMO are temperature-dependent.
-DiaMO was equally validated and shows high skill reproducing surface DO at the Cuxhaven station.
+DiaMO was equally validated and shows high skill reproducing surface DO at Cuxhaven.

 ## Light in OxyPOM and DiaMO

-Together with OxyPOM and DiaMO, this repository includes the model `oxypom/light` as an alternative model to the standard GOTM light model.
+Together with OxyPOM and DiaMO, this repository includes a light penetration model as an alternative to the standard GOTM light model.
 While the default light model assumes that the photosynthetically active radiation (PAR) in a vertical layer $z$ of thickness $\Delta z$ is in the centre of the layer, `oxypom/light` calculates PAR in the representative depth $\bar{z}$, which satisfies the mean value theorem, such that
 PAR evaluated at $\bar{z}$ is the mean PAR intensity in the layer.
 Since this calculation can be computationally expensive to evaluate, first- and second-order approximations are implemented.